Nilofar Bakhtiar: Early life and education

-Bakhtiar was born in Hadali to a Pashtun family.
+Bakhtiar was born in Hadali to a Punjabi Muslim family.
 The family has a background of social work and military service.
 Her father was retired from army as colonel while her two brothers retired from brigadier rank.
 Begum Ali Malik, Bakhtiar's mother, was a renowned social worker and was also the founder and chairperson of The National Committee for the Repatriation of POWs after the 1971 war.

 For high school Bakhtiar attended Presentation Convent Girls High School in Rawalpindi.
 She received a Bachelor of Arts from the Punjab University and a Masters in Public Administration from the Heinz College at Carnegie Mellon University.

 Career

-Bakhtiar was elected to serve a two-year term as a director of The International Association of Lions Clubs at the association’s 82nd International Convention, held in San Diego, California, USA, June 28-July 2, 1999.
+Bakhtiar was elected to serve a two-year term as a director of The International Association of Lions Clubs at the association’s 82nd International Convention, held in San Diego, California, USA, 28 June – 2 July 1999.
 In addition, she serves as chairman of the Prevention of Diabetic Blindness Center and has pioneered the creation of several Lions schools and a school for mentally handicapped children.
 She is also a Melvin Jones Fellow.
 Nilofer Bakhtiar is a hotel administrator.